hayashi-laboratory/deeplabcut-analysis/README.md

 - [x]  **dataset requirements.**
  1. csv files exported from DLC.
  2. pickle files exported from DLC.
- 3. avi files you took in your experiment.
+ 3. avi files you recorded in your experiment.

 - [x] **Set the directory path `HOMEDIR` which stores above datasets.**